 Using the default settings and options when documenting a SQL database via ApexSQL Doc does not have to be the only option, especially if there are additional options available, like Styles.
-You can personalize SQL databases documentation to make it stand out and differ, adding to its professional look.
+SQL databases documentation can be personalized to make it stand out and differ, adding to its professional look.

-These features are comprehensive and easily accessible in the ApexSQL Doc’s Output options pane.
-There’s also a preview pane, that allows tracking changes and impact depending on the selected stylesheet:
+These features are comprehensive and easily accessible in the ApexSQL Doc’s Output options panel.
+There’s also a preview panel, that allows users tracking changes and impact depending on the selected stylesheet:

 ApexSQL Doc offers three predefined stylesheets:

-However, there’s also a Custom stylesheet option, which allows users to create their own SQL documentation layout, for example:
+However, there’s also the Stylesheet option, which allows users to create their own SQL documentation layout, for example:

-By using a custom layout, SQL database documentation can be personalized as users see it, but there are some additional possibilities, like changing the Header and Footer look and content.
+By using the Stylesheet layout, SQL database documentation can be personalized as users see it, but there are some additional possibilities, like changing the Header and Footer look and content.
 Why not add additional details like: company name, date, and SQL database name (or even more) for example, on every single page of the document?

-This option is available via the Custom text in the Output options pane:
+This option is available via the Custom text in the Output options panel: